ZeeCoder/notes/useful-links/symfony.md

 #Symfony
- - Getting the current url:
+ - Getting the current url: (Careful, on 404 error pages it throws an Exception!)

  ```
  {{ path(